 Core funding is the answer - whatever the research question

-Yesterday, Suraj Vadgama (Product Lead at CAST) shared three things that stand out from his data visualisation to explore themes in grant funding.
+This follows Suraj Vadgama’s (Product Lead at CAST) blog sharing three things that stand out from his data visualisation to explore themes in grant funding.

 Reading Suraj’s analysis of core funding trends – alongside the publication of a series of reports about the future of civil society – I was struck this summary of life for community-based organisations: